-Entertainment Journalists To BOYCOTT Kangana Ranaut After Her Ugly Spat With A Reporter!
+Entertainment Journalists To BOYCOTT Kangana Ranaut After Her Ugly Spat With Reporter!

-Two days after Kangana Ranaut had an ugly fight with a PT reporter at the song launch event of 'Judgemental Hai Kya', the Entertainment Journalists' Guild of India has decided to boycott the actress, a delegation from the group told Ekta Kapoor.
+Two days after Kangana Ranaut had an ugly fight with a PTI reporter at the song launch event of 'Judgemental Hai Kya', the Entertainment Journalists' Guild of India has decided to boycott the actress, a delegation from the group told Ekta Kapoor.

 The journalists further revealed that Ekta who is producing Kangana's Judgementall Hai Kya, agreed to issue the apology and expressed regret over Sunday's incident.